LukeMathWalker/pavex/docs/getting_started/index.md

 rustup component add --toolchain nightly rust-docs-json
 ```

-While Pavex requires `nightly` to perform code generation, it will **never use nightly to compile your application**.
+**Pavex will never use `nightly` to compile your application**.
 All the code you'll be running (in production or otherwise) will be compiled with the stable toolchain.
+Pavex relies on `nightly` to perform code generation and compile-time reflection—nothing else.

 ## Pavex